Worst-Case Symbolic Constraints Analysis and Generalisation with Large Language Models: Introduction

+\paragraph{Incremental Worst-Case Constraint Reasoning} As one of our primary contributions, we introduce an \emph{incremental} inference strategy for worst-case constraint reasoning with LLMs: obtain solver-checked worst-case constraints for \emph{small} input sizes using existing analysis tools, then (train and) prompt LLMs to \emph{generalise} these constraint patterns to \emph{larger} inputs.
+This reframes the task as semantics-preserving pattern induction, sharply reduces the effective search space, mitigates path explosion, and yields substantial gains over direct prompting on large inputs.

-Our work advances neurosymbolic reasoning for program analysis by addressing the challenge of integrating formal verification with LLMs, and it makes the following contributions: \paragraph{Neurosymbolic Framework for Worst-Case Complexity Analysis} At the core of the WARP framework is a novel learning paradigm, which we term \textit{Reinforcement Learning from Solver-Guided Feedback} (RLSGF).
-This method fine-tunes LLMs to generate symbolic constraints by leveraging feedback from SMT (Satisfiability Modulo Theories) solvers, for the synthesis of semantically valid and generalisable SMT formulas for analysing software programs.
+\paragraph{Neurosymbolic Approach for Worst-Case Complexity Analysis} At the core of the WARP framework is a novel learning paradigm, which we term \textit{Reinforcement Learning from Solver-Guided Feedback} (RLSGF).
+This method fine-tunes LLMs to generate symbolic constraints by leveraging feedback from SMT solvers, for the synthesis of semantically valid and generalisable SMT formulas for analysing software programs.
 Rather than exhaustively exploring an exponentially growing search space, WARP features training on tractable, small-scale program input constraints, enabling the model to extrapolate constraint patterns to larger inputs—where traditional tools often fail due to path explosion.

 \paragraph{Fine-Tuning and Benchmarking Datasets} To advance and evaluate worst-case–constraint synthesis, we introduce two complementary resources.
 First, a \emph{fine-tuning dataset} of synthetically generated programs and their worst-case path constraints is designed to elevate the symbolic-reasoning skills of LLMs.
 Secondly, a first-of-its-kind benchmark that assesses the semantic fidelity of generated constraints, formal correctness, and generalisation.
-By focusing on the under-explored task of LLM-driven synthesis of worst-case constraints, the benchmark provides a rigorous, reproducible testbed for future work in neurosymbolic reasoning for worst-case complexity analysis spectrum.
+By focusing on the under-explored task of LLM-driven synthesis of worst-case constraints, the benchmark provides a rigorous, reproducible testbed for future work in neurosymbolic reasoning for WCA spectrum.

-\paragraph{A Trained Model for Worst-Case Symbolic Constraint Reasoning} We develop and release the WARP model, an LLM fine-tuned using the framework to produce symbolic constraints that generalise across input sizes and outperform baselines on asymptotic prediction tasks.
+\paragraph{A Trained Model for Worst-Case Symbolic Constraint Reasoning} We develop and also release \texttt{WARP-1.0-3B}, an LLM fine-tuned using the framework to produce symbolic constraints that generalise across input sizes and outperform baselines on asymptotic prediction tasks.